Bill Blass Group: Bill Blass Group

 Following the acquisition, Peter Som began designing Bill Blass womenswear and Michael Bastian would design the menswear line.
-In December 2008 Peacock International Holdings, LLC, purchased Bill Blass Limited, now known as Bill Blass Group, LLC.
+In December 2008, Bill Blass filed for Chapter 7 bankruptcy liquidation, with Peacock International Holdings, LLC, purchasing Bill Blass Limited, now known as Bill Blass Group, LLC.
 Following the acquisition of the brand, Peacock stated that it had plans to revive the Bill Blass couture line, which had been discontinued a few months prior to the purchase.
 The new head of the label would be Jeffrey Monteiro, who worked as head designer until 2012.
 Between the death of Blass and this point, six different designers had been hired and dismissed; the 2012 collections were cancelled upon Monteiro's firing.

 In November 2014, Chris Benz was appointed as Creative Director, as a part of a new rebranding effort.
 Benz stated that "I have forever admired and have deep respect for [Blass] as an original American designer."
 An article republished from The New York Times on October 6, 2020, stated that Benz had left the company.